aclemons/emailrelay/doc/developer.rst

 above).

 The setup program is the emailrelay GUI running in setup mode, with a *payload* directory containing the files to be installed.
+Refer to the comments in *src/gui/guimain.cpp* for more details.

 Unix build
 ==========